-In order to achieve a multidisciplinary experience and achieve surgical technical excellence, the proposed schedule for your training will be:
+In order to achieve a multidisciplinary experience and achieve surgical technical excellence, the proposed schedule for your training is:

 |Laryngoscopy, nuclear medicine, endocrine pathology/endocrine oncology

-An operative log will be maintained to document and record trainee operative experiences.
-This will be reviewed regularly and any deficiencies promptly rectified.
+An operative log is maintained to document and record your operative experiences.
+This is reviewed regularly and any deficiencies promptly rectified.

-You evaluate patients with endocrine disorders, consider indications and contraindications, and make appropriate surgical recommendations that are understood by the patient.
+You evaluate people with endocrine disorders, consider indications and contraindications, and make appropriate surgical recommendations that are understood by the patient.